Soobin (singer): 2019–present: Debut with Tomorrow X Together and solo activities

 Soobin was the second member of Tomorrow X Together to be revealed, having undergone three years of training with Big Hit Entertainment.
 He debuted with the group on March 4, 2019, with the release of the extended play (EP), The Dream Chapter: Star.
 The EP peaked at number one on the Gaon Album Chart and the Billboard World Albums Chart.

 On July 20, 2020, it was announced that Soobin would join Music Bank as the new host, alongside Arin of Oh My Girl.
 In recognition of their on-screen chemistry, they received the 'Best Couple Award' at the 2020 KBS Entertainment Awards.
 Soobin also served as a backstage host for the 2020 KBS Song Festival, co-hosting with Arin.
 He returned in the same role for the 2021 KBS Song Festival, joined by Arin, Jang Won-young, and Sunghoon of Enhypen.

 In November 2024, Soobin began hosting My Faves' Fave, a web variety show on the Pixid YouTube channel where K-pop idols and other guests present their favorite things.
 The show was renewed for a second season in April 2025.
 On June 5, 2025, it was announced that Soobin would host the 34th Seoul Music Awards, alongside Kang Seung-yoon and Miyeon of I-dle.
 Later in 2025, he was cast as a co-host for the observational dating reality show Noona Is a Woman to Me, which premiered on KBS2 on October 27.

 Other ventures

 Endorsements

-On August 11, 2025, Soobin was appointed the Asia-Pacific youth ambassador for the Chinese cosmetics brand Into You.
-On October 1, he was announced as a brand ambassador for the South Korean fashion label Covernat.
-As a member of Tomorrow X Together, he has also served as a global ambassador for the luxury brand Dior since 2023.
+In August 2025, Soobin was named youth ambassador for the cosmetics brand Into You.
+Two months later, on October 1, he was announced as a brand ambassador for the South Korean fashion label Covernat.
+As a member of Tomorrow X Together, he has also represented global luxury brands such as Dior.
+On September 8, 2026, Italian luxury fashion house Dolce & Gabbana announced Soobin as its global ambassador.